aliitani/aliitani/README.md

 🔭 I’m currently working on projects in my portfolio and experimenting with AI and new JavaScript libraries
 🌱 I’m currently learning AI integrations and exploring JavaScript frameworks and libraries
-👯 Open to creative, challenging, AI-powered JS projects
+👯 Open to join creative projects involving JavaScript and AI
 📫 Reach me: aliitani0@gmail.com
 😄 Pronouns: he/him/his
 ⚡ Fun fact: I never turn down a cheeseburger